malcomio/redirect-tester/README.md

 This is a PHP script for testing large numbers of automated redirects, e.g. in a set of .htaccess rules.

+It is intended for local use only - it does not carry out input sanitisation, so it is not recommended that you put it on public-facing servers.

 ## Usage